Skip to main content

 What to do if your teen doesn’t follow the house rules

 You’ve sat down with your child and discussed the house rules, but what do you do if they don’t follow them?
 You probably discussed the consequences with your teen if they don’t follow the rules, and now’s the time to follow through.
-It’s hard for parents to always feel like the bad guy, especially when it comes to punishing their teen, but experts agree that enforcing the rules and consequences that go with it is crucial for success.
+It’s hard for parents to always feel like the bad guy, especially when it comes to punishing their teen, but most agree that enforcing the rules and consequences that go with it is crucial for success.

 Coming up with house rules for teens might be the simple part, whereas enforcing them could present a challenge.
 Regardless, when you clearly outline those expectations and set the limits, your teen will not only come to understand them and cooperate, but they will even appreciate the boundaries and the life lessons.